A Guide to Brewing Superiority

 4. Prepare the Dripper: Put the filter in and rinse it with hot water so there’s no paper taste.

 5. Bloom the Coffee: Add those grounds in and wet them with some water (double the weight of the coffee).
-Let it sit for 30–45 seconds.
+Permit it to sit for (30–45) seconds.

 6. Pour Water: Slowly drizzle more water in circles over those grounds.